 Customer service data should be at the centre of your strategy and decision making whether you are a multi-national enterprise or a small business.
 Social customer care data in particular can provide a host of valuable information to answer key business questions such as ‘How can I improve customer satisfaction?’ or 'How can I improve business performance?'
 It will provide useful insights into how well you are delivering customer service on social media.

 However according to Incite Group 64% of businesses are not measuring the impact of their social activities and valuable data is going unused.

 Social customer care data can provide you with important insights, to improve business performance.
 It can identify gaps in your customer care programme and help discover when to upsell in the sales cycle.

 Use social customer care data to learn more about what customers need from your products and services both now and in the future.
 Social data can also highlight what their expectations are and whether they are being met.

-Gauge happiness levels using a satisfaction survey such as Twitter CSAT.
+Gauge happiness levels using a satisfaction survey such as Twitter Customer Feedback.
 Use it post-interaction to gather information about channel preference and satisfaction.
 Some customer service apps like Sentiment will have this functionality integrated so it’s quick and easy for agents to do.

 Companies that prioritise customer experience generate 60% higher profits than their competitors.

 Highlight key issues